claytongroth/godot-game-tutorial/README.md

-# Dodge the Creeps 2D assets
+# Me Learning C# and Godot with "Dodge the Creeps 2D assets"

 Used by the "Your first 2D game" tutorial: